Do you currently process card payments?

-Until recently, UK companies were able to pass on credit card processing fees to their customers.
-But, in January 2018, this practice was banned – and it is now against the law for any business in the UK to off-set processing fees through check-out surcharges.
+Before it was banned in January 2018, UK companies were able to pass on credit card processing fees to their customers.
+It is now against the law for any business in the UK to off-set processing fees through check-out surcharges.

 In this guide, we’ll touch on everything there is to know about credit card processing fees in the UK: what your options are for processing credit card payments, and what to watch out for when choosing a payment services provider.

-Put simply: your business will be charged whenever a customer pays by credit card.
+Credit card processing fees put simply: your business will be charged whenever a customer pays by credit or debit card.
 The amount you get charged depends on a few factors including:

 The bulk of your charges will be taken up by transaction processing, but there are other fees to consider too, including merchant service charges and authorisation fees.